adrianromano/adrianromano.github.io/_pages/about.md

 - Data Science for Business , IBM
 - Big Data Fundamentals, IBM

-In addition to that, I also have been taking part in some projects competitions on Kaggle and am not planning to stop anytime soon.
+In addition to that, I also have been taking part in some projects competitions on Kaggle during my leisure time as a hobby.

-Outside of my technical nerdy life, I also have other hobbies such as:

-- Fingerstyle Guitar
-- Pick up basketball
-- Snowboarding
-- Video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch)
+Outside of my technical nerdy life, I also have other hobbies of playing fingerstyle guitar, pick up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch) !

 I also do have future plans and goals, some of them include:

 - Obtain a Master Degree in Data Science and/or MBA
 - Broaden my knowledge of Deep Learning and Artificial Intelligence
-- Tackle some more certificates and competitions especially for Big Data projects
+- Tackle some more certificates and competitions (especially for Big Data projects)
 - Learn how to sing and play the violin
 - Travel around the World!

 And that’s about it!
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/adrian-r-angkawijaya-717b53161/) or get in touch if you want to discuss opportunities, collaboration or just share about anything in general.
 I’m always happy to talk!

+Thanks for reading !